Skip to Main Content

 Blog

-Dog Tooth Extraction: What to expect
+Dog Tooth Extraction: What to Expect

 Sometimes, dogs may need to have their teeth removed by a veterinarian to help their mouth heal.
 In this article, our Babcock Ranch vets will provide some information about this procedure.